 A student may earn two baccalaureate degrees at the same time.
 For a second bachelor’s degree awarded simultaneously, requirements for both degrees in addition to GenEds must be completed prior to any degree being awarded.
 A minimum of 16 semester hours must be earned in the second degree that are separate from hours applied to the first degree.
 At least eight of the 16 semester hours that are earned for the second degree must be upper-division hours.
 Students must complete all GenEd elements required for each degree.
-(For example, a student earning a B.A. and B.F.A. must complete the College of Arts and Sciences requirement.
+(For example, a student earning a B.A. and B.F.A. must complete the Bachelor of Arts and Bachelor of Science requirement.
 Though it is not required of the B.F.A., it is a requirement for a B.A.).
-Students must consult with advisors from both departments in regard to meeting the specific requirements for each major.
+Students must consult with advisors from both departments in regards to meeting the specific requirements for each major.
 Students cannot be awarded two degrees within the same discipline.
 (Example, B.A. and B.S. in Psychology).

 Students cannot return to have additional majors or minors posted to their records once they graduate unless they complete an entirely new degree.
 Students who return to PLU to earn a second bachelor’s degree after earning a first bachelor’s degree or those who earned their first degree at another institution must meet the following requirements: